astw/icetrain/README.md

-findJob
+This is the media server
 =======

-find job app using angular, node, grunt, token authentication, bootstrap
+media server app using angular, node, grunt, token authentication, bootstrap

 using google open auth 2.0 to login